ymzuiku/vanilla-document/README.md

 Feature:

 - Zero dependencies
+- Freedom, you can use any design mode
 - Fast, no diff VDOM pay expenses
-- Chain declarative UI
+- Chain declarative UI (Like JSX or Flutter ?)
 - Only element helper functions
 - Easy create css and use BEM in Javascript
-- Support IE 9 (need core.Set polyfill)
+- Support IE 9 (precondition add core.Set polyfill)

 ## Install